Shaheer-rossoneri14/Shaheer-rossoneri14/README.md

 <h1 align="center">Hi , I'm Shaheer Hasan <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
 <hr/>
-<h4 align="center">I am a 3rd Year student at CMR Institute of Technlogy pursuing B.E. in Information Science and Engineering.
-I am an enthusiastic and a social person who loves to take up new challenges and learn new skills.
-I love meeting new people, exchanging ideas, gaining knowledge and spreading positivity.</h4>
+<h4 align="center">Pre-final year Information Science and Engineering undergraduate at
+CMR Institute of Technology with a keen interest in Backend Development.
+Self-learning and motivated person who would like to work with passionate and experienced people on software products that shape consumer lives either directly or by better enabling other businesses to do the same.</h4>
 <br>
-<p align="center">Want to work in the domain of Web Development with growth-oriented organization where I can utilize my knowledge by seeking proper opportunities.</p>
 <p align="center">I am currently learning Android App Development</p>